 Schedule of Expenditures of Federal Awards.....
-1 Notes to the Schedule of Expenditures of Federal Awards 5 Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards - Independent Auditor's Report.....
-6 Report on Compliance for Each Major Federal Program, Report on Internal Control Over Compliance, and Report on Schedule of Expenditures of Federal Awards Required by the Uniform Guidance - Independent Auditor's Report.....
+1 Notes to the Schedule of Expenditures of Federal Awards.....
+5 Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards - Independent Auditor's Report.....
+6 Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance - Independent Auditor's Report.....
 8 Schedule of Findings and Questioned Costs.....
-11 Summary Schedule of Prior Audit Findings 13
+11 Summary Schedule of Prior Audit Findings.....
+13